Elijah-Ugoh/Parkinsons-Diseases-Genetics/7_T2D_PD.md

 # Update covariates: merge the data in both the old covariates file and PD_T2D_harmonized.txt into one
 awk 'NR==FNR {t2d[$1] = $3; next} FNR==1 {print $0, "T2D"; next} {print $0, ($1 in t2d) ? t2d[$1] : "0"}' PD_T2D_harmonized.txt ../../02_covariate_file/covariates.txt > new_covariates.txt
 ```
-- At this point, it is necessary to compare with T2D data in the questionnaire to see if there are differences (the next script below extracts the T2D data directly from the questionnaire)
+- At this point, it is necessary to compare with T2D data in the questionnaire to see if there are differences (the next script below extracts the T2D data directly from the questionnaire).

 ```bash
 # extract the T2D data from the questionnaire